Is it cheaper to book hotels through aggregator websites or directly on the hotel’s website?

 Cancellation policy

-Here, we adhere to the principle of equal opportunities to change or cancel reservations.
-The guest can choose whether to log in to their personal account on an external platform to cancel their reservation, or to contact us directly and we will do it.
+Here we adhere to the principle of equal opportunities for changing or canceling a reservation.
+Guests can choose to log into their personal account on an external platform to cancel their reservation or contact us directly, and we will do it for them.

-It's also important to note that some guests feel confused by the notification from aggregator sites that appears after a booking is canceled, which includes a fine.
-This notification is standard for the platforms, but each hotel decides separately whether to apply this penalty.
-We always try to meet our guests halfway and offer to leave the funds on deposit, realizing that circumstances, especially in times of war, can change very quickly
+It is also important to note that some guests experience inconvenience due to a message from aggregator sites that appears after canceling a booking that includes a penalty.
+This notification is standard for platforms, but each hotel decides separately whether to apply this penalty.
+We always try to accommodate our guests and offer to leave the money on deposit, understanding that circumstances, especially in times of war, can change very quickly.

 Correct display of available rooms and overbooking

-Each hotel has its own rules, which depend on market demand, its characteristics and location.
-It is important to understand that during the peak season and weekends, the demand for rooms increases significantly.
+Each hotel has its own rules, depending on market demand, its characteristics, and location.
+It is important to understand that during peak season and weekends, demand for rooms increases significantly.
 If a guest has not notified us of a cancellation, we may try to contact them.

-On aggregator sites, we have to follow their rules, and we can't easily change the terms of bookings like in our own hotel program.
-Therefore, it is very important for us that the guest informs us about changes in plans in advance, even on the same day, so we can open the vacant room for sale.
+On aggregator sites, we have to follow their rules, and we cannot easily change the booking conditions as we can in our own hotel program.
+Therefore, it is very important for us that guests notify us of any changes to their plans in advance, even on the same day, so that we can make the vacated room available for sale.

-Another situation that occurs on aggregator sites is overbooking, which is a common practice in our field of work, sometimes caused by both human and technical factors.
-Usually it is a technical aspect when the reservation management system transmits the wrong number of available rooms.
-For example, it may happen that room 101 is available on Monday, 102 on Tuesday, and 103 on Wednesday, but the reservation system shows them all as available from Monday to Thursday.
+Another situation that occurs on aggregator websites is overbooking, which is a common practice in our industry, sometimes due to both human and technical factors.
+Usually, it is a technical issue when the booking management system transmits an incorrect number of available rooms.
+For example, room 101 may be available on Monday, 102 on Tuesday, and 103 on Wednesday, but the booking system displays them all as available from Monday to Thursday.
 Fortunately, such situations have become less common in recent years.

-This can cause discomfort to our guests when we suggest they move to another room or to our other hotel nearby.
-Therefore, we monitor this very closely, trying to avoid such situations.
+This can cause discomfort for our guests when we offer them to move to another room or to our other hotel nearby.
+Therefore, we monitor this very carefully, trying to avoid such situations.

-So it's up to the guest to decide where to book.
-They can do it wherever it is convenient: on the aggregator site, through the hotel's website, social media, email, and even by using Ukrposhta to send a paper letter.
-We value every booking channel and do our best to make the process of staying at the hotel as comfortable as possible.
+So where to book is up to the guest.
+If they wish, they can book a hotel directly through the hotel’s website or use an aggregator site, social media, email — or even send a paper letter via Ukrposhta.
+We value every booking channel and do our best to make your stay at the hotel as comfortable as possible.

 Subscribe to our blog to keep up with trends in the hospitality market!